telerik/document-processing-docs/libraries/radziplibrary/gettingstarted.md

 {{region vb-radziplibrary-gettingstarted_1}}
 	Using stream As Stream = File.Open("test.zip", FileMode.Create)
-	    Using archive As New ZipArchive(stream, ZipArchiveMode.Create, False, Nothing) Using entry As ZipArchiveEntry = archive.CreateEntry("text.txt")
+	    Using archive As ZipArchive = ZipArchive.Create(stream, Nothing) Using entry As ZipArchiveEntry = archive.CreateEntry("text.txt")
 	            Dim writer As New StreamWriter(entry.Open())
 	            writer.WriteLine("Hello world!")